Fast and Reliable Gradients for Deformables Across Frictional Contact Regimes: Method

 We first recall how $\pene_c$ depends on the current and previous states.
 With the tangent projector $\mathbf{P}_f := \Diag{0,\mathbf{I}_{2\times 2}}$, the partial derivatives needed for Jacobian assembly are

 which will be combined with $\pp{\force_c}{\pene_c}$ derived below to form the contact contribution to the global Jacobian blocks.
+Note that Equation~\eqref{eq:diff_contact} treats the contact Jacobian $\jac_c$ (and hence the local contact frame) as fixed with respect to $\pos$ within one time step.
+This frozen-frame linearization is standard in complementarity-based contact solvers~\cite{macklin2019non, erleben_methodology_2018} and introduces an error of $O(h^2)$, consistent with the accuracy of the implicit Euler time integration.

-A key difficulty in differentiating Equations~\eqref{eq:constraint_ncp_n}--\eqref{eq:constraint_direction} is the non-smoothness induced by complementarity.
-In particular, the Fischer-Burmeister residual is not differentiable at $(x,y)=(0,0)$.
-To obtain well-defined and numerically stable derivatives, we adopt a smoothed Fischer-Burmeister function:
+Differentiating Equations~\eqref{eq:constraint_ncp_n}--\eqref{eq:constraint_direction} is complicated by the non-smoothness induced by complementarity: the Fischer-Burmeister residual is not differentiable at $(x,y)=(0,0)$, the locus that contact--separation and static--kinetic regime transitions traverse.
+To obtain well-defined and numerically stable derivatives across all contact regimes, we adopt a smoothed Fischer-Burmeister function:

 with a small $\epsilon>0$, and use the same residual consistently in both the forward solve and the backward pass.
+In practice, $\epsilon$ is held constant throughout the simulation and optimization; we set $2\epsilon^2=10^{-12}$ in all experiments unless otherwise noted, a value chosen to preserve forward fidelity while keeping the backward subgradients well-conditioned across regime transitions (Section~\ref{sec:epsilon_sweep}).
 Specifically, the zero-level set $\sfb(x,y)=0$ is equivalent to the positive branch of $xy=\epsilon^2$, which is smooth for $\epsilon>0$.
 In the following, we will frequently simplify derivative expressions on the zero-level set, since this is exactly the regime encountered after the converged solution:

+\paragraph*{Forward-backward smoothing consistency.} Equation~\eqref{eq:diff_fb} is valid only when the same parameter $\epsilon$ used in the forward smoothing also appears in the backward subgradient evaluation, since the simplified ratio form relies on the converged manifold $xy = \epsilon^2$; we provide the derivation and an empirical validation on a friction-active task in Appendix~\ref{sec:smoothness_consistency}.
+Throughout the rest of the paper, $\epsilon$ denotes a single parameter shared by both passes.

 The remaining nonlinearity in the NCP stems from the Euclidean norm $\|\cdot\|$, which intrinsically couples the two tangential components.
 For $\epsilon > 0$, the smoothed Fischer-Burmeister formulation ensures that the denominators involving $\|\pene_f\|$ and $\|\force_f\|$ are well-defined for almost all iterates after convergence.
 Observing from Equation~\eqref{eq:constraint_direction} that $\pene_f$ and $\force_f$ are collinear with opposite orientations, we introduce an orthogonal transformation $\ortho$ for each contact.
 This transformation rotates the contact variables into a local contact-aligned frame, thereby decoupling the normal component, the tangential magnitude, and the tangential direction.
 As a result, the frictional complementarity constraints admit a linearized representation with a simple, nearly block-diagonal structure.
 For more details on the construction of $\ortho$, we refer the reader to Appendix~\ref{sec:apx_A1}.
 After expressing $\pene$, $\force$, and their differentials in the contact-aligned basis: